-A further noteworthy feature in Fig. 5 is the sharp boundary in the extreme summer substructure around 75°N-80°N, for example in the North Atlantic sector.
-North of this boundary, the coldest third of all extreme summer days contribute up to 60% to the extreme summer anomaly (Figs. 5c,d).
-South of it, the contribution from the coldest third of extreme summer days is much smaller.
-(Quantitatively, there is some disagreement between the CESM and ERAI extreme summer substructures, but both data sets agree about the general pattern.)
-This sharp boundary in the extreme summer substructure is co-located with the climatological sea ice edge in JJA (Fig. 9a).
-Examining the JJA T2m distributions at three grid points across this boundary in the three pdfs are found for T2m at about 0°C and above.
-At 83°N, i.e., north of the climatological sea ice edge (Fig. 9a), the pdf exhibits a very short upper tail with very little probability density exceeding +2°C (i.e., the pdf is strongly negatively skewed), while at 79°N (i.e., south of the climatological sea ice edge) the upper tail is much more variable.
-The geographical co-location of this extreme summer substructure boundary and of the climatological sea ice edge is striking and suggests that the contrasting substructures arise because the sea ice buffers "warm" temperatures at 0°C, that is, air with T2m > 0°C is cooled down to close to 0°C by the induced sea ice melting.
-The same effect has also been shown to shorten the upper tail of the surface temperature pdf over snow covered areas (Loikith et al., 2018).
+A further noteworthy feature in Fig. 5 is the sharp boundary in the extreme-summer substructure around 75-80° N, for example in the North Atlantic sector.
+North of this boundary, the coldest third of all extreme-summer days contributes up to 60% to the extreme-summer anomaly (Fig. 5c, d).
+South of it, the contribution from the coldest third of extreme-summer days is much smaller.
+(Quantitatively, there is some disagreement between the CESM and ERAI extreme-summer substructures, but both data sets agree about the general pattern.)
+This sharp boundary in the extreme-summer substructure is co-located with the climatological sea ice edge in JJA (Fig. 9a).
+Examining the JJA T2m distributions at three grid points across this boundary (83° N, 42° W; 81° N, 42° W; and 79° N, 42° W) reveals that for T2m below -1° C, their probability density functions (pdf's) of the daily T2m values are almost identical, which is not surprising due to their close spatial proximity.
+However, large differences in the three pdf's are found for T2m at about 0° C and above.
+At 83° N, i.e. north of the climatological sea ice edge (Fig. 9a), the pdf exhibits a very short upper tail with very little probability density exceeding $+2^{\circ}$ C (i.e. the pdf is strongly negatively skewed), while at 79° N (i.e. south of the climatological sea ice edge) the upper tail is much more variable.
+The geographical co-location of this extreme-summer substructure boundary and of the climatological sea ice edge is striking and suggests that the contrasting substructures arise because the sea ice buffers "warm" temperatures at 0° C - that is, air with T2m > 0° C is cooled down to close to 0° C by the induced sea ice melting.
+The same effect has also been shown to shorten the upper tail of the surface temperature pdf over snow-covered areas (Loikith et al., 2018).